 A private working directory is used to minimize interference with other processes running on the same node.

 At the high level, three types of files are handled:

 - Helper files; these can be either simple files, tarballs or executables.

-The files are also split between general, or factory wide, and entry-specific ones.
+The files are also split between general, or Factory wide, and entry-specific ones.
 Since order can be important, especially when executables are involved, the glidein allows for global helper files to be loaded (and executed) before and/or after the entry-specific ones.
-One executable is special; this is the helper script that starts the Condor Startd.
-This one must be the last to be run, so it is handled in a special way.
+One executable is special; this is the helper script that starts the HTCondor Startd. and must be the last to be run, so it is handled in a special way.